vahidk/tfrecord/README.md

 print(data)
 ```

 Use MultiTFRecordDataset to read multiple TFRecord files.
-This class constructs batches of data by sampling from given tfrecord files with given probability.
+This class samples from given tfrecord files with given probability.
 ```python
 import torch
 from tfrecord.torch.dataset import MultiTFRecordDataset